FIT September Spotlight: Heval Mohamed Kelli, MD

 How did you become involved with the ACC?

-What is your message for incoming FITs who are interested in getting involved with activities of the ACC?
+What is your message for FITs who are interested in getting involved with activities of the ACC?